NewSpectrum/.github/profile/README.md

-:exclamation:

-Hi
+:exclamation: Hi, please be aware that :exclamation:

-# We are Currently *VERY* <br /> :warning: Under Construction :warning:
+# :warning: *Everything* is :warning: <br /> `Under Construction`